jlib245/learning_deep_learning/README.md

 # learning_deep_learning
-I'm studying DeepLearning with the book "Deep Learning from Scratch"
+I'm studying DeepLearning with the book "Deep Learning from Scratch".